 The Board does not require the separation of the offices of the Chairman of the Board and the Chief Executive Officer.
 The Board shall be free to choose its Chairman of the Board in any way that it deems best for the Company at any given point in time.

 Size of the Board

-The Board believes that it should generally have no fewer than five and no more than nine directors.
+The Board believes that it should generally have no fewer than five and no more than eleven directors.
 This range permits diversity of experience without hindering effective discussion or diminishing individual accountability.
 The size of the Board could, however, be increased or decreased if determined to be appropriate by the Board.
 For example, it may be desirable to increase the size of the Board in order to accommodate the availability of an outstanding candidate for director.

 Selection of New Directors

 The Board shall be responsible for nominating members for election to the Board and for filling vacancies on the Board that may occur between annual meetings of stockholders.
 The Nominating and Corporate Governance Committee is responsible for identifying, screening and recommending candidates to the Board for Board membership.
 When formulating its Board membership recommendations, the Nominating and Corporate Governance Committee shall also consider advice and recommendations from others as it deems appropriate.

 Nominees for director shall be selected on the basis of, among other things, experience, knowledge, skills, expertise, integrity, diversity, ability to make independent analytical inquiries, understanding of the Company’s business environment and willingness to devote adequate time and effort to Board responsibilities.